How do I update an existing living trust and transfer real estate into it in North Carolina?

 6. Consider Tax and Mortgage Implications

 Transferring property into a revocable trust usually has no gift or income tax impact.
 However, check with your tax advisor if you hold property in another form.
-If there’s a mortgage, some lenders require notification or consent before the transfer.
+If there’s a mortgage, federal law may limit a lender’s ability to enforce a due-on-sale clause for certain transfers into an inter vivos trust, but review the loan documents and facts carefully.

 7. Keep Original Documents Safe